SrBrahma/firebase-functions-extended/README.md

 `yarn add firebase-functions-extended`

 It also requires the installation of [firebase-functions](https://github.com/firebase/firebase-functions) and [zod](https://github.com/vriad/zod).
-Zod v2 beta isn't working right now, use ^v1.

 # Usage